feston/recettes/pain.md

 * Seeds, herbs or dry fruits to suit your taste
 * And of course salt (roughly 10g per kilogram of dough)

-Experiements demonstrated that 200g of sourdough is a good base, as it will give you enough material to work with.
+Experiments demonstrated that 200g of sourdough is a good base, as it will give you enough material to work with.

 ## Making the dough